 I get regular inquiries as to the value of the old family piano and what can be done with it.
 While the answer does vary somewhat depending on the instrument and condition, the most common pianos asked about are full-sized uprights made in Canada (and the USA) like Heintzman, Mason & Risch, Nordheimer, Willis, Weber and so on.
 These pianos were very well-made instruments, but many will be approaching or have achieved their centenary age.
 As a consequence, a piano of this description has often reached the end of its expected cycle of use.
 While it is certainly possible to rebuild any piano, the cost of doing so is prohibitively high in almost all cases.
 As to the resale value of these older pianos; they tend to be on the lower side, as a search on Kijiji can confirm.
 A general table on approximate used piano values (again taken from Fine’s Piano Book) can be found here.
 There are many thousands of these pianos out there; some of them are in good working order and serviceable.
 I maintain many such pianos with satisfactory results.
 For those that have developed serious issues, it is generally not feasible to invest money into trying to revive them.
 For your interest, I have a post about the legacy of the Canadian piano industry, found here on my blog

 Humidity Control is of paramount importance in the long-term well-being of a piano.
 This can be a real challenge in the Atlantic climate!
-I am a certified installer for the Dampp-Chaser “Piano Life Saver System“, the definitive humidity control system for pianos.
-The benefits of the system to your piano are numerous, including improved tuning stability and less long-term wear and tear on the structural and mechanical components of your instrument.
-Please contact me for a current quote and to discuss the suitability of the system for your piano.
+Whichever method you choose, from a space humidifier to a piano-specific humidity control system, the potential benefits to your piano are numerous, including improved tuning stability and less long-term wear and tear on the structural and mechanical components of your instrument.

 The above services also apply to other stringed keyboard instruments, such as fortepianos, harpsichords, clavichords, and so on.
 I have experience working with several different types of these wonderful instruments.
 I am able to do tuning and maintenance and repairs on both historical instruments and modern reproductions.
 I can render special unequal (historical) temperaments, upon prior request.
 I can also advise on conservation of historical instruments.

 Please note that all rates are subject to the application of HST, and that these rates and services may be subject to change without notice.
 Having said that, I always endeavor to discuss the piano’s needs with my clients, in order to advise on what work should (or should not) be undertaken.
-I am bound by the PTG Code of Ethics which promotes and requires the highest standards of professionalism, integrity, and above all representation of the client’s best interests.
+I adhere to the PTG Code of Ethics which promotes and requires the highest standards of professionalism, integrity, and above all representation of the client’s best interests.